thriveweb/great-start-elc/content/pages/qk-portal.md

 boxContent: >-
   We use QK Journeys Curriculum Portal to create and share learning with parents.
-QK Journeys is accessed via the My Family Lounge account which is created at enrolment of your child.
-QK Journeys allows educators to plan, set goals, prepare learning documentation and create Child Learning Portfolio’s.
+QK Journeys is accessed via the My Family Lounge account which is created upon enrolment of your child.

-  Through the My Family Lounge App and website it allows parents to feel more part of their child’s days through providing information on their learning and experiences.
+  QK Journeys allows educators to plan, set goals, prepare learning documentation and create your child’s learning portfolio.
+The My Family Lounge App and website allows parents to feel more involved in their child’s day by providing daily information on their learning and experiences.
 features:
   featuresItem:
     - description: |-